 That blew me away.
 I didn’t remember any of it.
 But I started writing again, nearly the next day, using pen and paper, learning, making mistakes, winning contests, then moving away from novel writing to screenwriting, getting a contract for a script and doing really well in screenwriting contests.
 But I wasn’t really making a career from any of this.

 My husband told me repeatedly that independent publishing was becoming a valid way to publish a novel and people were making big dollars.
 I didn’t believe him even after he showed me several Wall Street Journal articles.
 I thought indie meant vanity press.

 I couldn’t have been more wrong.

-I started pursuing this direction seriously, retired from the bank and hit the keyboard, learned a litany of new things and published my first novel.
+I started pursuing this direction seriously, hit the keyboard, learned a litany of new things and published my first novel.
 My second book became a bestseller, and while I’m not rolling in dough, I’m absolutely on the right course in my life.

 You can contact me here.